 For Students & Parents

-University of Maine System: Early Study Aspirations, Dual Enrollment, and Project ASPIRE course credits will transfer to other University of Maine System institutions, as long as the student’s final grade for the course was a C- or above.
+University of Maine System: Early Study Aspirations, Concurrent Enrollment, and Project ASPIRE course credits will transfer to other University of Maine System institutions, as long as the student’s final grade for the course was a C- or above.

 Outside the University of Maine System: Students seeking to transfer Early College credits to institutions outside of the University of Maine System should consult with the Registrar and/or Transfer Affairs office at the university to which they are transferring.
 Use this credit transfer tool to see if certain colleges and universities will accept and award transfer credit for USM Early College courses.

 All USM courses available to Early Study Aspirations students can be viewed using the USM online course search tool.

 Students may also view courses by logging in to the ExplorEC Portal.
 Once a student is logged in, they will see a link to search for courses at the University of Southern Maine.
 Please note that the course search feature shows all 100, 200, and 300 level courses offered by our campuses to ensure a wide variety of options to meet the needs of all students.

 Students can take any class for which they meet the prerequisite or co-requisite requirements.
 It is recommended students focus on General Education courses are they are easiest to transfer across the University of Maine System and the Maine Community College System.